AndyWright/staengl-website/README.md

 ### deployment
 * make sure __.htaccess__ is writable in the wordpress dir or set it to have this content:
 * copy __jquery-1.10.2.min.map__ to __wp-includes/js/jquery__

-### gallery-slideshow plugin has been modified
-make sure you install it from this repository on any server

 ```
 # BEGIN WordPress